pymor/pymor/docs/source/tutorial_optimization.rst

 Breaking the traditional offline/online splitting: enrich along the path of optimization
 ----------------------------------------------------------------------------------------

-We already figured that the main drawback for using RB methods in the context of optimization is the expensive offline time to build the surrogate model.
+We already figured out that the main drawback for using RB methods in the context of optimization is the expensive offline time to build the surrogate model.
 In the example above, we overcame this issue by choosing a very high tolerance ``atol``.
 As a result, we can not be sure